Slider2732/ESP-909/README.md

-The project uses a Wemos D1 Mini (ESP8266), a 16 port 4067 multiplexer and the option to use a MAX98357A DAC. <br>
+The project uses a Wemos D1 Mini (ESP8266) and a 16 port 4067 multiplexer <br>
+Optionally, a MAX98357A DAC will output crisp clean audio, but will also need an Arduino for handling MIDI messages. <br>
 Thanks to Jack Wildchurch for the usability emphasis and code testing!

 Currently - <br>